pdidev/pdi/plugins/decl_hdf5/README.md

   for more information.
 * `mpio` : a string expression to define the type of MPI-I/O parallel pointer for the operation among two choices : `COLLECTIVE` (default) and `INDEPENDENT`.
+Can be defined at file level for an override of the default, or at data level.

 ### SELECTION_DESC